Home > Baby > Nappy Changing

 The first nappy change can feel daunting.
 But be reassured, you will become an expert, very quickly.
 Babies normally pass small amounts of urine in the first 24 hours.
 This changes to at least 6 really wet nappies a day by a week.
 If your baby has not passed their first bowel motion in the first 24 hours after birth they need to see their midwife.

-Breastfed babies usually poo at least once a day in the first weeks, and often after every feed.
-After a few weeks some babies do poos at every feed, others only every 7-10 days.
+Breastfed babies usually pooh at least once a day in the first weeks, and often after every feed.
+After a few weeks some babies do poohs at every feed, others only every 7-10 days.
 It is normal for babies to suddenly change their pattern.
 Motions are often runny with small white lumps.

-Usually do poos every day or every second day.
+Usually do poohs every day or every second day.
 Tend to have firmer formed motions.

-The first motions after birth consist of a greenish-black substance (meconium),which changes gradually to yellow.
+The first motions after birth consist of a greenish-black substance (meconium), which changes gradually to yellow.
 The colour can vary from yellow to green to brown.
-Green poos are common in a well baby.
+Green poohs are common in a well baby.
 If you are concerned, consult your midwife, or other health professional.